azye/MenuBarDnD/README.md

 # MenuBarDnD

 MenuBarDnD is a MacOS menubar application that toggles Do Not Disturb on your Mac.
 It is a useful, but horribly underused feature in MacOS because the shortcut and toggle are somewhat hidden.

 ## Usage
+The application is activated by simply clicking on the menubar icon.
 ![deactivated](/img/deactivated.png)

+*Notice that the color of the notification center gives you the status of your Do Not Disturb.*

+Clicking the menubar icon again will toggle it back to the inital state.
 ![activated](/img/activated.png)

+Right-clicking the menubar icon will open a menu where you can toggle or quit the application.

+## Known Issues
+- Do Not Disturb gets automatically turned off at midnight.
+MenuBarDnD does not currently deal with it at all.